 - Always lock your bike’s frame and wheels with a high-quality, modern U-lock (that has a flat or disc key).
 Lightweight cable or chain locks do not provide adequate security in most areas.

 - For the greatest theft deterrence, use two locks such as a U-lock and a locking cable.
 The longer it takes a thief to get through your bike security, the less likely your bike will be stolen.

-- Lock to a fixed, immovable object like a parking meter or permanent bike rack.
+- Lock to a fixed, immovable object like a permanent bike rack.
 Be careful not to lock to items that can be easily cut, broken or removed.
 Be careful that your bike cannot be lifted over the top of the object to which it is locked.

 - Lock in a visible and well-lit area.

 - Lock in a location where there are other bikes.
 The chances are better that there will be a bike with a less secure lock than yours.
 Thieves will usually go for the easiest target.

 - When using a U-lock, position your bike frame and wheels so that you fill or take up as much of the open space within the U-portion of the lock as possible.
 The tighter the lock up, the harder it is for a thief to use tools to attack your lock.

 - Always position a U-lock so that the keyway is facing down towards the ground.
 Don’t position the lock close to the ground.
 This makes it more difficult for a thief to attack it.

 - Always remove or secure your quick-release components and detachable accessories, including lights and bags, with a secondary cable lock.